Advances and challenges in single-molecule electron transport: Experimental techniques

 The break junction methods described above do not permit imaging of the molecule in the junction.
 In contrast, scanning tunneling microscopy (STM) or atomic force microscopy allow imaging molecules on a surface before contacting them.
 This is possible only for very stable systems under UHV \cite{Joachim1995,Langlais1999} especially at cryogenic temperatures \cite{Temirov2008,Neel2007}.
 By imaging and manipulating single molecules on an atomically flat and clean metal surface it is possible to verify that the STM tip interacts with a single target molecule, and the shape of the bottom electrode contacting the molecule (the metal surface) is known.
 However, information on the shape of the tip cannot be easily obtained from experiments.\footnote{Progress in this direction has been made recently in atomic force microscopy (AFM) with CO-molecules on Cu-tips.
 The symmetry of the AFM-data reveals the structure of the second layer of Cu-atoms that the apex atom couples to \cite{Welker2012}.} Moreover, when approaching the tip for contacting the molecule and lifting it up from the surface the molecule and the metal atoms contacting it rearrange in ways that cannot be seen by the instrument.

 While cryogenic UHV STM holds great promise, it is also a very demanding technique.
 A versatile method for investigating the conductance of single molecules by STM at room temperature and in solution was introduced by \textcite{Xu2003}, which has inspired many other researchers, see Fig.~\ref{fig:XuTao}.
 Ignoring the scanning capability of STM, the instrument is used for approaching the tip to the surface and repeatedly indenting the tip into the surface and retracting.
-In this mode of operation the atomistic structure of the junction is subject to fluctuations, so that the information obtained by this technique is statistical in nature, {\it i.e.} ensemble-based, and thus close in spirit to MCBJ-experiments.
+In this mode of operation the atomic structure of the junction is subject to fluctuations, so that the information obtained by this technique is statistical in nature, {\it i.e.} ensemble-based, and thus close in spirit to MCBJ-experiments.
 The indentation of the (Au) tip into the (Au) metal surface to a depth corresponding to a conductance of 10--40 times the conductance quantum ($G_0 = 2e^2/h$) restructures the shape of the electrodes with every indentation.
 Upon retraction a neck is formed that thins down until it snaps.
 The resulting gap is then frequently bridged by a molecule equipped with suitable anchoring groups through a self-organization process, which is observed as a plateau in the conductance during retraction.
 These plateaus usually have a lot of structure and appear at different levels for each retraction event.
-Therefore, the indentation and retraction cycles are repeated many times and the resulting conductance traces are then combined in the form of conductance histograms, as had been previously introduced for MCBJ experiments \cite{Krans1993,Smit2002}.
+Therefore, the indentation and retraction cycles are repeated many times and the resulting conductance traces are combined in the form of conductance histograms, as had been previously introduced for MCBJ experiments \cite{Krans1993,Smit2002}.

-Using a conducting probe AFM one can simultaneously measure both the conductance and the force between the tip and the molecule \cite{Xu2003,Frei2011}.
 These room temperature experiments have the great advantage that they permit evaluating single-molecule junctions much faster than the other available techniques, and thereby allow exploring trends as a function of molecular composition.
-On the other hand, the information that can be obtained is limited mostly to values for the mean conductance value, for the mean breaking length \cite{Chen2006}, for the mean force holding the junction together \cite{Xu2003,Aradhya2013}, and for the thermopower \cite{Reddy2007}.
+On the other hand, the information obtained is limited mostly to { statistical properties, such as average and typical values of the conductance, the breaking length \cite{Chen2006}, the force holding the junction together \cite{Xu2003,Aradhya2013},} and the thermopower \cite{Reddy2007}. {